Can Gabapentin Make You High?

 Can You Overdose on Gabapentin?

 Yes.
 In fact, of all gabapentin abuse risks, overdose is one of the most prominent.
-As mentioned earlier, the high effect of gabapentin is commonly obtained when combined with different substances, which significantly increases the risks of overdose.
+As mentioned earlier, the “high” of gabapentin is commonly obtained when combined with different substances, which significantly increases the risks of overdose.
 While gabapentin risks of overdose may be milder when combined with less potent drugs, if combined with drugs like heroin and fentanyl, death is a real possibility because the potency will be too high.
 A study measuring the prevalence of gabapentin in postmortem blood samples found that 47.1% of deaths were directly related to gabapentin.4

 How Does Gabapentin Make You Feel?